yradunchev/secret_santa/README.md

 # Secret Santa

-A script to create Secret Santa derrangement for N number of people.
+A script to create Secret Santa derangement for N number of people.
 Takes one argument: number of people paritcipating.
 Prints out a derangement from that number.